nitin-is-me/the-blog-zone-client/README.md

 ### Change account information anytime
 You can change your display name, username (this part was really tough) and password by clicking on the top left icon on dashboard page.
 Spaces in password and username are not allowed from now.

+### Private posts will be encrypted
+Your private posts are completely safe with node crypto encryption.
+Both title and content will be encrypted and original data will be replaced by some random letters and numbers before saving in database, and it'll only decrypt if the author himselfis trying to access the post.
+Downside: Now you can't share private posts with URL to anyone, because they aren't the author of the post.

 ## Version History
 | Version | Date       | Summary         |
 |---------|------------|-----------------|